 TAGS will take place on Saturday, December 7th at Fruitmarket, in the heart of Edinburgh.Fruitmarket is an arts gallery located just outside of the Market Street exit of Edinburgh Waverley Train Station.
-It is easily accessible by train, bus, tram and taxi.Fruitmarket is wheelchair-accessible, and the market will take place on the ground floor.
-For more information about travelling to Fruitmarket, visit the link below.
+It is easily accessible by train, bus, tram and by car.Fruitmarket is wheelchair-accessible, and the market will take place on the ground floor.
+For more information about Fruitmarket's accessibility, please visit their dedicated page:

 Friendly Spaces